supermopf/pokemon-pocket-bot/README.md

 - **Emulator Path Selection:** Users can easily specify the path to their LDPlayer installation within the bot's interface, facilitating seamless integration with the emulator.

-- **Play Random Matches:** With automated matches functionality, the bot plays random matches to farm store tickets.
+- **Play Random Matches:** With automated matches functionality, the bot plays random matches to farm store tickets and 15 exp.

+- **Concede Random Matches:** With automated matches functionality, the bot concedes random matches to farm store tickets.

 ## Benefits: